November 5, 2019

 The BC real estate sector.

 The BC real estate sector is in flux.
 Vancouver’s perennially hot property market is suddenly in decline - with varying viewpoints on where it will end up.
-Money laundering in the sector is also under the microscope - with intense scrutiny from provincial and federal governments.
+Regulatory scrutiny is also increasing, with the BC Government’s beneficial ownership registry (the first of its kind in Canada) expected to launch in 2020.
 As a key sector in the BC economy, there’s much at stake for businesses involved directly and indirectly.
 What do BC businesses need to pay attention to when it comes to managing risks associated with the real estate sector?
 What should they anticipate in terms of near term regulation on both provincial and federal levels?
 This panel will focus on the current dynamics at play in the real estate sector and the key role lawyers will play in its evolution.

 Jaimie Cooke-Dallin, VP of Operations, Real Estate Law, Dye & Durham